ngc7292/query_of_cc/readme.md

 This project is dataset and model checkpoints for the paper "Query of CC: Unearthing Large Scale Domain-Specific Knowledge from Public Corpora".

+## Update

+[2024.2.21] We have released partial data of Knowledge Pile at https://huggingface.co/datasets/Query-of-CC/Knowledge_Pile, and full data is coming soon.

 ## Introduction